sakoula/XiaoMi-Air-6200U/README.md

 The card in the laptop is `Intel® Dual Band Wireless-AC 8260`

 * Wifi is not working.
-Get a USB card such as `TP-LINK TL-WN725N v3` and download drivers from the [TP-LINK site](https://www.tp-link.com/us/download/TL-WN725N.html)
+Get a USB card such as `TP-LINK TL-WN725N v3` and download drivers from the [TP-LINK site](https://www.tp-link.com/us/download/TL-WN725N.html) or [Archer T3U](https://www.tp-link.com/us/home-networking/usb-adapter/archer-t3u/) and download drivers from the [TP-LINK site](https://www.tp-link.com/us/support/download/archer-t3u//archer-t3u/)

 ## Changelog
 [up up up](#)